asya-achimova/asya-achimova.github.io/_pages/talks.md

 ## 2024

 Achimova, A., Franke, M., & M.V.
 Butz.
 Production and interpretation of indirect utterances.
-Paper to be presented at the _5th Experimental Pragmatics in Italy Conference_.
+Paper presented at the _5th Experimental Pragmatics in Italy Conference_.
 Venice.
 September 27, 2024.

 Achimova, A.,  van Os, M., Demberg, V., & M.V.
 Butz.
 Interpreting implausible event descriptions under noise.
-Poster to be presented at Annual Meeting of the Cognitive Science Society_.
+Poster to be presented at the _Annual Meeting of the Cognitive Science Society_.
 Rotterdam.
 July 25, 2024.
 <a href="http://asya-achimova.github.io/files/Achimova_et_al_speech_under_noise.pdf">poster</a>.

 Achimmova, A., Franke, M., & M.V.
 Butz.
 Inferring the meaning of indirect utterances.
 Paper presented at the _Linguistics of Political Discourse_ Summer School.
 Graz, Austria.
 July 2, 2024